 - Preheat oven to 350°F.

 - In a medium size bowl, whisk together dry ingredients (excluding the sugar); set aside.

 - In a large bowl, whisk together the oil and sugar until well combined; add eggs and vanilla; whisk just until combined.
 Be careful not to over mix.

-- Cool completely; loosen edges with a knife; slice and serve.
+- 32 minutes or until sides begin to pull away from the sides of the pan and the top just begins to crack.
+(Be sure the center does not jiggle.)
+Cool completely; loosen edges with a knife; slice and serve.
 Cover and store at room temperature, or freeze individually wrapped.

 The brownies in the photo were made with a portion of cornstarch, versus tapioca starch.
 See flour blend recipe link for options.